 As a complete picture of computer science is too complex for any one individual to understand, we need to build a framework around what characteristics a robust system needs, knowing that our knowledge will always be some level of abstraction away from the raw 1s and 0s that power the system.

-We have established there is a universal global ledger that simultaneously records transactions.
+We have established there is a universal global ledger that records transactions agnostic of who the sender and receiver are provided they pay the appropriate entrance fee.
 The "distributed" part of distributed ledger technology.